Klassart

-Klassart is an Icelandic blues band which was formed in Sandgerði on 19 November 2006.
+Klassart is an Icelandic blues band formed in Sandgerði on 19 November 2006.
 The band's lyrics are mostly in English, except for the song "Örlagablús", even though all members are native Icelanders.

 Klassart was started by Smári Guðmundsson, older brother of the lead singer, Fríða Dís Guðmundsdóttir.
 Their older brother Palmar Guðmundsson joined the band in 2009.

 In 2006, the band won the Rás 2 blues competition.
 The John Prine cover "Gamli grafreiturinn" from their 2010 album, Bréf frá París, reached the top of the Icelandic charts.

-The band has played at many places in different parts of Iceland.
-They played at the Icelandic Blues Festival in Reykjavík on 20 March 2008 and at the Iceland Airwaves in October 2010.
+The band has played in many parts of Iceland, including the Icelandic Blues Festival in Reykjavík on 20 March 2008, and at the Iceland Airwaves in October 2010.